sasjs/cli.sasjs.io/docs/deploy.md

 The build program generated in the previous step can be deployed in 3 ways:

-1 - MANUAL: copy paste the code into SAS Studio or Enterprise Guide and run it
+1 - MANUAL: copy paste the code into Studio or Enterprise Guide and run it

 2 - SSH: build a shell script or bat file to load, and execute with a web service